 supports many versions of both Windows and Macintosh operating systems

-and also a variety of browsers (programs that serve as your entry
+and also a variety of web browsers.

 can I contact for course assistance?

 content concerns, general TeacherLine questions, and limited

 ||Email and phone number as provided within your course environment

 ||Email and phone number as provided within your courses Discussion Board forum